 I mean I did alright but exams do stress me out, I don’t do well under pressure, I get that trait from my Mam, but my Dad seems to LIVE off the pressure…weirdo.
 Mam and I tend to start early and then stress a tad before anything major…so I’ve resorted to drinking tea out of my fave mug and sometimes having a rich tea or two.

 YES.
 THIS IS IMPORTANT.
 I am guilty of putting others before myself, we all do it, but I’ve got to learn to start standing up for myself and putting me first.
 Making time for yourself doesn’t exactly mean you have to copy what everyone else’s definition of the saying is.
 For example, I love knowing I have my own space so I can pop on an old chick flick, pack on a face mask, grab a drink and just chill for an evening.

 I’m currently hooked on New Girl since Netflix have released all the seasons – I’m only halfway through season one but I’m rooting for Jess and Nick to wake up and realise they need to be together…anyway, went on a bit of a tangent then.
 Making time for yourself can mean whatever you want it to be.
 The other week I cleaned my Pandora bracelets, rings and necklace and it took a full afternoon but I felt very calm and satisfied afterwards.

 Make time to see friends & family

-I’m currently writing most of my posts in lockdown so I don’t know what the UK’s situation will be like but hopefully when this post goes out, we can be within touching distance of each other.
+I’m currently writing most of my posts in lockdown.
+I don’t know what the UK’s situation will be like but hopefully when this post goes out, we can be within touching distance of each other.
 It would be nice to see different faces again.
-I can’t go and visit my Grandma and Grandad often as Grandma is in the ‘shielded’ category so it’s little difficult on our family, however we did go in the garden and keep our distance for a good catch up once it was allowed.
+I can’t go and visit my Grandma and Grandad often as Grandma is in the ‘shielded’ category.
+It’s little difficult on our family, however we did go in the garden and keep our distance for a good catch up once it was allowed.

 Note any occasions coming up in the month